How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Contact Nite Time Décor

-When it comes to creating a lighting design for your patio or deck, it’s always best to think through what exactly you want to do on your deck or patio.
+When it comes to creating a lighting design for your backyard patio or deck, it’s always best to think through what exactly you want to do on your deck or patio.
+Is it mostly for entertaining or for your own enjoyment?
+Do you enjoy eating meals on the patio, reading at night, or just having relaxed conversations?
 What do you need light for?
 What effect do you want the lighting to create?
+Once you know how you use the space, decisions on how to illuminate it will be much easier.

 Some aspects of your patio are simply functional, and some features just look nice.
 Balancing both is important!